-This article or resource page can describe a simple, straight-forward concept or a topic that is very complex, but what is most important is that it’s a subject of interest to a wider audience you’re trying to reach and that is being regularly searched for.
+This article or resource page can describe a simple, straightforward concept on a topic that is very complex.
+What’s most important is that it’s a subject of interest to a wider audience you’re trying to reach and that is being regularly searched for.

-HubSpot’s page What Is Inbound Marketing? is an example of link bait that answers a common question for both marketers and business owners that may be conducting research about this particular marketing discipline.
+HubSpot’s page What Is Inbound Marketing? is an example of link bait that answers a common question for both marketers and business owners who may be conducting research about this particular marketing discipline.

 The page clearly explains the subject succinctly with both text and visuals, broken up into different sections to make it easier for a reader to scroll through and learn about the subject of inbound marketing.

-Explaining a concept that is widely discussed makes it a useful resource to link to elsewhere as it provides the definition of a subject in a comprehensive, but concise manner.
+Explaining a concept that is widely discussed makes it a useful resource to link to elsewhere, as it provides the definition of a subject in a comprehensive manner.

 Most often called a “What is” page or article, this type of link bait can also bring clarity to confusing topics, especially when readers feel too embarrassed to ask someone in real life.

-To mirror HubSpot’s success with link bait, research the topics that relate to your company’s expertise and focus, but are also subject areas your target audience is interested in.
+To mirror HubSpot’s success with link bait, research the topics that relate to your company’s expertise and focus, that are also subject areas your target audience is interested in.

-For HubSpot, ‘inbound marketing’ was a natural choice as that’s the type of marketing their software helps businesses with.
-In your case, consider creating a few explainers that define concepts related to your expertise, products, services and industry at large.
+For HubSpot, ‘inbound marketing’ was a natural choice, as that’s the type of marketing their software helps businesses with.
+In your case, consider creating a few explainer posts that define concepts related to your expertise, products, services and industry at large.

-Adding explainers to your blog or website is an effective way to generate links over time, but should only be used as one part of your greater mix of link-bait techniques.
+Adding explainers to your blog or website is an effective way to generate links over time and should be used as one part of your greater mix of link bait techniques.